dip-shantu/Room5Test/README.md

 - Clone the repository
 - Go to repository location and open "Room5Test.sln" file
 - Select Test > Windows > Test Explorer from VS menu
-- Right click on any scenario then click on "Run Selected Tests"
+- Right click on any scenario from Test Explorer then click on "Run Selected Tests"